langchain-ai/agentevals/README.md

 ```
 </details>

+If you would like to configure the way this evaluator checks for tool call equality, see [this section](#checking-tool-call-equality).

 #### Subset and superset match

 There are other evaluators for checking partial trajectory matches (ensuring that a trajectory contains a subset and superset of tool calls compared to a reference trajectory).